concur1/pl_compare/README.md

-## polars_compare: Compare and find the differences between two Polars DataFrames.
+## pl_compare: Compare and find the differences between two Polars DataFrames.

 - Get statistical summaries and/or examples and/or a boolean to indicate:
   - Schema differences
   - Row differences
   - Value differences
+- Compatible with Pandas dataframes and other tabular data formats through Apache arrow
 - View differences as a text report
 - Get differences as a Polars LazyFram or DataFrame.
 - Use LazyFrames for larger than memory comparisons